Registration

 Different situations:

-• You were not enrolled in the 2024–2025 academic year at the UFR STAPS in Montpellierand went through the admissions process ( eCandidat, Parcoursup, MonMaster): log in to the initial registration application Primoweb.
+- If you were not enrolled in the 2025–2026 academic year at the UFR STAPS in Montpellierand went through an admissions process ( eCandidat, Parcoursup, MonMaster), please log in to the initial registration application Primoweb.

-• If you were already enrolled at UM for the2024–2025academic year and would like to re-enroll, log in to the REINSWEB application using your UM IT account (ENT).
+- If you were already enrolled at UM for the 2025–2026 academic year and would like to re-enroll, log in to the REINSWEB application using your UM IT account (ENT).

-• If you are part of the"Studying in France " program, please follow the instructions provided in your admission letter.
+- If you are part of the“Etudes en France” program, please follow the instructions provided in your admission letter.

-• If you wish to enroll in a university diploma program (DE/DU/DIU): Once the academic staff has approved your admission to the program, the DU/DE admissions office will contact you to complete the administrative registration process.
+- If you would like to enroll in an institutional degree program (DE/DU/DIU): Once the academic staff has approved your admission to the program, the DU/DE admissions office will contact you to complete the administrative registration process.

 Educational Registration (IP)

-Academic registration is required only for students enrolled in a bachelor’s degree program (vocational programs and master’s programs are not affected)
+Academic registration is required only for students enrolled in bachelor’s degree programs (vocational programs and master’s degree programs are not affected).

-You can access it from your digital workspace (ENT) via the "IP web" tab.
-The application is available from 7 a.m. to 11 p.m.
+You can access it from your digital workspace (ENT) via the “IP web” tab.
+The app is available from 7 a.m. to 11 p.m.

 It determines your choice of sports specialty when youfirstregister (https://staps.edu.umontpellier.fr/files/2023/11/Specialites-sportives.pdf)